russdanner/plugin-studio-mediaconvert/README.md

 # AWS MediaLive Console Plugin for Crafter CMS

-Add a AWS MediaLive management console for live encoding to your project.
+Add a AWS MediaLive management console for live video encoding to your project.
+The console allows content managers to start, stop and preview MediaLive channels from within Crafter Studio.

 # Installation